Wu Jin-lin

 Wu Jin-lin (伍錦霖 (伍锦霖, Wu Jǐnlín); born 6 October 1947) is a Taiwanese politician.
 He served as the President of the Examination Yuan from 2014 to 2020.
 He also briefly served as President of the Examination Yuan in 2008.

 Education

 Wu received his bachelor's and master's degrees in public administration from National Chengchi University.
+He then studied at Yale University in the United States.